August 10th, 2013

 My metadata colleague, Renée Register, uses Zappos boots to offer an easy-to-grasp example of metadata in action.

 I understand why people would believe that SEO and metadata are joined at the hip.
-Metadata is all about making it easy to find (or “discover”) a book.
-SEO – search engine optimization – is the science of making a web page more findable with a search engine.
+Metadata is all about making it easy to find (or to “discover”) a book.
+SEO – search engine optimization – is the science of making a web page more findable via a search engine.
 Good metadata, it’s argued, should be designed with…